Xibrin/eventful-group-8/README.md

 `python manage.py runserver` (Start up the localhost server, click the provided link.)

+When searching for events, our current constraint is that you can only search for events in the state of Marlyand.
+This is because we have not yet found a robust way to store events that are outside of the state of Maryland.

 ## Roadmap
 * We have accomplished our goal of redefining the login page to save user preferences, which allows us to extract information about the preferences of users for different "categories" of events